jeffrey-xiao/personal-website-old/README.md

 ## License

-`personal-website-old` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`personal-website-old` is distributed under the terms of both the MIT License and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for more details.